 Students are not permitted to have waterbeds or beds larger than twin-size in the residence halls.

 RH 10: Guests/Host Responsibilities

-A guest is any person who visits a room, suite, apartment, or any residence hall/university operated apartment facility where he/she does not live or have an assigned space.
+A guest is any person who visits a room, suite, apartment, or any residence hall/university operated apartment facility where they do not live or have an assigned space.
 A host is a resident of a room, suite, apartment, or building who has invited guests.
 Hosts are responsible for the actions of their guests and are expected to remain with their guests at all times.
 Guests may not be in a building or room unaccompanied.
 Hosts must have permission of all room occupants to have a guest over.
 If a guest is asked to leave by an occupant who is not the host, the guest must comply.
-Hosts may not have overnight guests for more than two consecutive nights and may not have more than three guests at one time.
+Hosts may not have overnight guests for more than two consecutive nights and may not have more than two guests at one time.
 Residents may not host guests who have been restricted from any residence hall/university operated apartment.
 Under no circumstance will guests be issued keys, access cards, or mattresses.